Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-26-blood-ash.md

 "Kinda figured it’s in the red."
 Kevin replied.

 "Yyyup."
-Byron agreed. *"Badly* in the red.
+Byron agreed. "*Badly* in the red.
 Badly badly badly.
 In fact, EV-Eleven’s our last throw of the dice."

 "Crying shame."
 Kevin mused.
 "But you can’t send good money after bad."